These Turkish poached eggs (çılbır) are creamy, tangy, and savory, with paprika oil and optional spinach for a colorful, easy breakfast or brunch.

 Instructions

-- Stir together the yogurt, lemon juice, salt, and pepper and divide between 2 plates.
+- Prepare the Yogurt - Stir together the yogurt, garlic, lemon juice, salt, and pepper and divide between 2 plates.
 Set aside.

-- To poach the eggs, fill a saute pan ¾ full of water and bring to a gentle simmer.
+- Poach the Eggs - Fill a saute pan ¾ full of water and bring to a gentle simmer.
 Crack the eggs, one at a time, into a small ramekin and slide them into the water.
 Gently simmer the eggs for 3 to 5 minutes (depending on how you like your yolks).
 Remove the eggs from the water with a wire strainer and drain excess water on a clean, kitchen towel.

-- Heat olive oil, paprika, cayenne pepper and a pinch of salt in a small skillet over medium heat until fragrant (about 30 seconds).
+- Make the Paprika Oil - Heat olive oil (or butter), paprika, cayenne pepper (or Aleppo pepper) and a pinch of salt in a small skillet over medium heat until fragrant (about 30 seconds).
 Strain through a fine mesh strainer and reserve. (extra can be stored in an airtight glass container at room temperature.)

 Nutrition Information: